umnilab/HSEES_doc/[Doc] A-RESCUE 3 0 44c2fca37e4f48a4bd59ad9bd4c832f1.md

 START
 ```

 The OTM will then begin running the copy of the simulation it has created for the user on the server and begin streaming back to the client through the network connection a variety of monitoring and output messages that can be used (or ignored) to keep the user informed of how the simulation is running.
 After the model starts running, the OTM will start sending the previous state-change status messages at a regular interval to allow for monitoring of the model "tick."
 It may also send other values within the payload JSON object related to the status of the simulation.

 ```jsx
 STATUS
 { “state”: “running”, “tick”: “123456” }
 ```

 The simulation will send to the OTM the actual console output (both stdout and stderr), and the OTM will forward this log to the user’s client program.
 These messages will begin with a first line of either `OUTPUT` or `ERROR` and the remaining message from the second line to the end is the next chunk of actual output from the simulation.
 These messages are buffered and not sent line-by-line to reduce overhead and the total number of messages being transmitted.
 The client program can choose to ignore these message types or can do as the reference debugging client does:  append them to a logging text area so the user can see what the simulation is doing as if they were running it on a local console.

 Shortly after the execution of the simulation starts, the OTM will send a message that gives the URL to the HTTP server that is hosting the output files.
 The OTM can stream the output data directly from the model over the network connection to a client program real-time as it is created if the simulation is configured to provide this, but clients can also access the output files directly at any time after they are written via an HTTP server.
 This message will have the first line keyword `LOCATION` and the second line will be the URL to the directory holding the simulation copy.
 The client program can use this information as needed to create whatever data or log analysis it is designed to provide to the user.

 ```jsx
 LOCATION
 https://engineering.purdue.edu/HSEES/gateway/1628621063834-chris_aug10_test1
 ```

 Any additional messages directly from the simulation will be forwarded to the client.
 This includes the streaming real-time output data if the simulation has been configured in its `Data.properties` file to provide real-time output through the network.
 It also can include additional types of status messages or error messages that the simulation sends over the network or any custom additions made to the simulation.
 These additional messages from the model will be forwarded by the OTM to the user’s client program with the first line `MODEL` to indicate that it is data directly from the simulation and not the OTM.
 The second line through the end of the message will be the raw, unprocessed information from the simulation.

 ```jsx
 MODEL
 Some sort of data from the simulation, of any length or number of lines…
 ```

 When the simulation has finished running, a final status message is sent to the client signalling this.
 At this point, the simulation program has stopped executing on the server and the client can close the WebSocket connection to the OTM system.

 ```jsx
 STATUS
 { “state”: “done”, “ticks”: “250000” }
 ```

 The client program can perform this workflow in multiple connections simultaneously to manage multiple simulations for a user at the same time.
 The Node.JS runtime engine upon which the OTM is built is used by many organizations to create servers that successfully handle hundreds or thousands of users simultaneously.
 The limiting factor in the number of simulations that can be executing concurrently will be the computation, memory, and storage resources available on the server.

 **Sending messages directly to the simulation**

 Just as the client can receive arbitrary messages directly from the simulation by prepending the keyword `MODEL`, the client can send any message directly to the simulation by also starting it with the first line keyword of `MODEL`.
 This allows the simulation to be customized or gain new features over time without the OTM needing to be updated to handle processing of new message types.
 These `MODEL` messages from the user client will be forwarded directly to the simulation without any processing by the OTM.

 The simulation documentation should be consulted for the formatting expected of any such messages.
 One example is the ability to insert real-time events into the simulation to alter the road network.
 A client can send one of these to the simulation by composing a message that has the first line `MODEL` and the second line “payload” of the actual data the simulation is expecting to receive:

 ```jsx
 MODEL
 EVENT,1,12500,3,104651,12,1
 ```

-## Using batch mode
+## Using Repast Simphony batch mode

 The primary method of using a Repast-based simulation is interactively through a graphical interface.
 The Repast Simphony framework, however, also provides a powerful advanced “batch mode” to automate running a set of many simulations with parameter sweeps.
 To effectively use this mode, developers need to customize the simulation code to make use of new variables inserted at runtime and become familiar with the technical details of the operating system where the simulation will be running.

 The Repast Simphony GUI contains a batch mode configuration wizard that allows users to define the names and types of runtime variables as well as the range of values for each to sweep.
 The wizard creates files defining all possible combinations of these values across the full ranges the user specifies and packages this with a special version of the simulation compiled to run without a GUI and some shell scripts that will loop through all the permutations to run a separate copy of the simulation for each one.

 The particular variables given to each copy of the simulation are accessible only inside the executing simulation from the Parameters key/value dictionary of the Repast library's RuntimeEnvironment.
 The simulation code must be altered to call the Repast library to read the value at runtime.
 This example shows reading a batch mode variable `value_a`:

 ```java
 import repast.simphony.engine.environment.RuntimeEnvironment;